doorkeeper-gem/doorkeeper-jwt/README.md

   use_application_secret false

   # Set the signing secret.
 This would be shared with any other applications
-  # that should be able to read the payload of the token.
+  # that should be able to verify the authenticity of the token.
 Defaults to "secret".
   secret_key ENV['JWT_SECRET']

-  # If you want to use RS* encoding specify the path to the RSA key to use for
+  # If you want to use RS* algorithms specify the path to the RSA key to use for
   # signing.
 If you specify a `secret_key_path` it will be used instead of
   # `secret_key`.
   secret_key_path File.join('path', 'to', 'file.pem')